Irohavenot/Irohavenot/README.md

 - 👋 Hi, I’m @Irohavenot
 - 👀 I’m interested in anything except insanity.
 - 🌱 I’m currently learning every damn thing.
-- 💞️ I’m looking to collaborate on anyone who an expert.
+- 💞️ I’m looking to collaborate with anyone who's an expert.
-- 📫 How to reach me, Dont.
+- 📫 How to reach me, email me "ronzelgo21@gmail.com".
-- 😄 Pronouns: Him/He Pro Plus Absolute Homophobic
+- 😄 Pronouns: Him/He.
-- ⚡ Fun fact: I aint fun.
+- ⚡ Fun fact: I aint fun, but will be at times.